ramu-r/obsidian-media-companion/ROADMAP.md

 - [ ] Make code more readable
 - [x] Use the right embedding system to embed files...
 - [ ] Fix saving stuff - When someone clicks on a new file fast - https://docs.obsidian.md/Reference/TypeScript+API/debounce, https://docs.obsidian.md/Reference/TypeScript+API/Debouncer/run
+- [ ] Resolve lag when switching tab - Likely due to the gallery width

 ## File types